GPurgatorio/Master-Computer-Science-ICT/README.md

 The in-row cooling unit draws warm exhaust air directly from the hot aisle, cools it and distributes it to the cold aisle.
 This ensures that inlet temperatures are steady for precise operation.
 Coupling the air conditioning with the heat source produces an efficient direct return air path; this is called *close coupled cooling*, which also lowers the fan energy required.
 In-row cooling also prevents the mixing of hot and cold air, thus increasing efficiency.

 It's possible to give more cooling to a single rack, modulating the air needed.
 In front of the rack there are temperature and humidity sensors (humidity should be avoided because can conduct electricity).
 There are systems collecting data from the sensors and adjusting the fans.
 The racks are covered to separate cool air and hot air.
 It's also possible to optimize the datacenter cooling according to the temperature changes of the region where the datacenter is.
+It is also possible to apply "static analysis" to the datacenter location, in order to optimize resource consumption according to temperature changes.
+Programs are available in order to simulate airflows in datacenter in order to optimize the fans.

 Usually every 2 racks (each 70 cm) there should be a cooling row (30 cm).

 #### Liquid cooling
 Having water in a data center is a risky business (even if there are different ways to handle a fire).
 Make the water flow onto the CPUs lowers the temperature for ~40%.
 One way of chilling the water could be pushing it down to the ground.
 Water Distribution System, like the Power Distribution System.

+#### Other ideas
+A lot of research has been lately invested towards oil cooling computers (particularly in the contest of High Performance Computing).
+Both this approach and liquid cooling provide water circuits that flow straight over the CPU in order to maximize the effectivness of the cooling.
+A typical approach to cool the air is to place chillers outside the building, or by trying geocooling, which revolves around using the cold air in depth.
+The main idea is to make a deep hole in the ground, and make the cables pass through it.

 ## Current
 A 32KW datacenter is small (also if it consumes the same amount of current of 10 apartments).

 *Direct Current Transformers* from AC to DC.
 Direct current is distributed inside the datacenter even if is more dangerous than Alternating current.

-Watt = cos fi * V * A
-**cos fi** gives the efficiency of the power supply and generally it changes according to the amount of current needed (idle vs under pressure).
+Watt = cos fi * V * A  where on the left is DC and on the right (V) is AC **cos fi** gives the efficiency of the power supply and generally it changes according to the amount of current needed (idle vs under pressure).
 For example an idle server with 2 CPUs (14 cores each) consumes 140 Watts.